gjb2048/moodle-assignsubmission_assignmentnotes/Readme.md

 Assignment notes.

-Adds the ability to add user specific assign submission notes for markers via the custom user profile fields 'submission_note'(Checkbox type) and 'submission_note_details'(Text area type), that must be created by the Administrator.
+Adds the ability to add user specific assign submission notes for markers via the custom user profile fields 'submission_assignmentnotes'(Checkbox type) and 'submission_assignmentnotes_details'(Text area type), that must be created by the
+Administrator - please see 'Installation' for more details.

 About
 =====